While the global media spotlight shines on the G8 Summit for a few minutes each year, the optimism generated is not always backed up by solid results.

 HIV/AIDS is killing educators and health care workers faster than they can be replaced to help others.

 If there is any truth to the notion of sustainable development in a global economy, we need to recognize that we are all tied to each other.
-The cost of unfulfilled literacy and unmet health care needs as a result of dying teachers and health care workers is a cost to the international economy that is shared by all.

 A global economy means people are on the move.
 This means that the risk of HIV infection is a plane ride away from anyone in every country in the world.